moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Introspecting Trajectory Waypoints
 ++++++++++++++++++++++++++++++++++

-You can visually introspect trajectory point by point on RViz.
+You can visually introspect trajectories point by point in RViz.

 * From "`Panels`" menu, select "`MotionPlanning - Slider`".
 You'll see a new Slider panel on RViz.